embodied-computation-group/Cardioception/README.md

 Make sure that you have the following packages installed and up to date before running cardioception:

-The package can be installed by downloading the repository.
+The package can be installed by downloading the repository and following the instructions therein.
 Note: do not use "pip install cardioception" as this is an unverified package create by a third party.
 We are looking into the matter but cannot verify the security or integrity of that installation.
 For the latest version of cardioception, please install directly from this repository.

 * [systole](https://systole-docs.github.io/) can be installed with `pip install systole`.